asappayani/tempConversion/README.md

 ## Project Overview

-In this project, we are using a supervised learning approach where we provide the model with input-output pairs (Celsius and Fahrenheit temperatures).
+In this project, I'm are using a supervised learning approach where we provide the model with input-output pairs (Celsius and Fahrenheit temperatures).
 The model learns the relationship between the two and creates a simple algorithm for conversion.
 The goal is to predict Fahrenheit values based on input Celsius values using a trained neural network.

 ### Key Features:
 - A neural network with **one layer** and **one neuron**.